Bletomus/Projects/README.md

 # Projects
-Collection of small and large exercises in order to to keep my skills sharpened and explore new methods of programing in various languages and platforms
+Collection of small and large exercises in order to keep my skills sharpened and explore new methods of programing in various languages and platforms

 **FOLDERS STRUCTURE AND EXERCISES**
 ------------------------------------------------------------------------------------------------------------------------------------------------------